ileathan/Que.js/README.md

   //return done(); // You can return early if you'd like setTimeout(()=>{
     data.msg += ' ONE';
-    // You can inject a promise at a specified relative position. next({inject:1, function: function(data) {data.msg += " ONE AND A HALF";}});
+    // You can inject a function at a specified relative position (it isnt added to the que, it runs parallel so careful here). next({inject:1, function: function(data) {data.msg += " ONE AND A HALF";}});
   }, 9000)
 });